paluh/purescript-puxing-bob/README.md

 ## Pux.Routing.Bob.Component

 This module implements basic approach to composable component implementation.
-It is still just proof of concept.
-You can find full and working code of routing composition here: [examples/multiple-components-routing](https://github.com/paluh/purescript-puxing-bob/tree/master/examples/multiple-components-routing).
+It is still just a proof of concept.
+You can find full and working example implementation of routing composition here: [examples/multiple-components-routing](https://github.com/paluh/purescript-puxing-bob/tree/master/examples/multiple-components-routing).

 ### Action type

-There is an `Action` type provided which is based on `RoutingAction` from base library module.
+There is `Action` type provided which is based on the `RoutingAction` from base library module.
 This action type is parametrized by two type variables - one for route encoding and one for "normal" action.
 It seems that "regular" actions composition is done through sum of subcomponents actions, but composition of routes is a product of subroutes.
 The `Action` type, thanks to it's clear separation between `route` and `action`, facilitates usage of these two strategies of composition.
 It is possible to `map` over an `Action` value, because `Action` is `Bifunctor` instance, so you can turn `Action subcomponentRoute subcomponentRawAction` into `Action appRoute appRawAction`.

 ```purescript